Last night I woke at 3 a.m.

 The Balinese live in beautiful family compounds, or Karangs, where several generations live together.
 At the entrance to every compound is a painted number stating how many live within and it’s not uncommon to see sixty and higher.

-I had remembered thinking how wonderful it would be to live with so many people and to have their support and love and I had asked her what it was like.
+I had thought how wonderful it would be to live with so many people and to have their support and love and I had asked her what it was like.

 ‘To tell you the truth, I just want some time to myself.’